Skip to main content

 Debug with Debug mode: confirm the trace logs trace sent, then open that trace in Lemma.
 If root output is still blank, the callback likely returned undefined, streamed the answer elsewhere, or exited before setting trace.output(...).

-Model or tokens are missing
+Model or content is missing

 Agent name is blank